codecaviar/automate_everything_practice_python/README.md

 * https://www.python.org/
 * https://chrisalbon.com/
 * https://automatetheboringstuff.com/

+### Find an error or bug?
+Everything on this site is available on GitHub.
+[Submit a suggested change](https://github.com/codecaviar/automate_everything_practice_python.git).
+Please include the file's URL in the issue.

 ----------
 The Code Caviar is a digital magazine about data science and analytics that dives deep into key topics, so you can experience the thrill of solving at scale.